top of page

-Dr Shan is internationally recognised for his expertise in quality of life after surgery which has been his area of interest for over a decade.
-He obtained a Commonwealth-Government-funded PhD in vascular surgery from The University of Melbourne with the mentorship of world-renowned surgeons Professor Alun Davies and Professor Peter Choong.
-His thesis has significantly advanced our understanding of patient-centric outcomes, thus allowing more tailored treatments approaches.
-To date, Dr Shan has published 35 peer-reviewed journal articles (h-index 16, >1100 citations) in some of the highest-ranking journals in medicine and surgery, including Circulation and Annals of Surgery.
+Dr Shan is internationally recognised for his expertise on quality of life after surgery which he has been investigating for the last 15 years.
+He was awarded a Commonwealth Government sponsored PhD in vascular surgery from The University of Melbourne with the mentorship of world-renowned surgeons Professor Alun Davies and Professor Peter Choong.
+His thesis has significantly advanced our understanding of how to achieve outcomes that matter most to patients.
+Dr Shan's body of work includes 35 publications (h-index 16, >1200 citations) in some of the highest-ranking journals in medicine and surgery such as Circulation and Annals of Surgery.

-As an academic vascular surgeon, Dr Shan maintains a commitment to ethical, evidence-based, and patient-centred clinical practice.
-He provides high-quality multidisciplinary care for a diverse range of arterial and venous conditions.
-At St. Vincent's Hospital, Dr Shan is one of two surgeons managing specialised services for varicose veins, high-risk foot care, and dialysis access.
-Dr Shan is known for engaging his patients in shared decision-making to identify optimal treatment solutions, ensuring effective management of his patients' conditions, regardless of the need for surgical intervention.
+As an academic vascular surgeon, Dr Shan maintains a commitment to evidence-based and multidisciplinary care of a diverse range of arterial and venous conditions.
+At St. Vincent's Hospital, Dr Shan helps to run specialised services for varicose veins and dialysis access.
+He is known for engaging his patients in shared decision-making to identify optimal treatment solutions, ensuring effective management of his patients' conditions.

-Dr Shan is able to see patients within 1-2 weeks and is committed to minimising waiting times for surgical procedures.
+Dr Shan manages a wide variety of arterial and venous conditions in a multidisciplinary environment.
+He takes pride in supporting his patients throughout their entire treatment journey.
 Patients are cared for at academic centres of excellence, supported by a highly qualified team of physicians, anaesthetists, intensivists, and allied health staff.
-Dr Shan provides six convenient consulting locations throughout Melbourne, the Macedon Ranges, and Gippsland.
-Vascular laboratory ultrasounds performed by specialist trained vascular sonographers are organised for all patients.
+Dr Shan provides 7 convenient consulting locations throughout Melbourne, the Macedon Ranges, and Gippsland.
+On-site or nearby vascular laboratory ultrasounds performed by specialist-trained vascular sonographers are organised for all patients.

 Qualifications